 Accounts and Books

-The Treasurer shall allow, at all times, the District 12 financial records to be open to inspection by the District Board and any auditors named by the Board.
+In accordance with Article XI and as further detailed in this Section of the Manual, the Treasurer shall allow, at all times, the District 12 financial records to be open to inspection by the District Board and any auditors named by the Board.

-At the close of each biennium, the District Board shall cause the District Financial Records to be audited or reviewed by certified/chartered public accountants or by a qualified individual independent of the District Board.
-For purposes of the audit or review, the books and financial records shall be closed May 31 for audit or review at the close of each biennium.
+At the close of each biennium, the District Board shall cause the District Financial Records to alternate a compilation or reviewby certified/chartered public accountants or by a qualified individual independent of the District Board.
+For purposes of the compilation or review, the books and financial records shall be closed May 31 for audit or review at the close of each biennium.

-The audited or reviewed financial statements shall be presented at the District Conference together with the audit/review report.
+The compilated or reviewed financial statements shall be presented at the District Conference together with the compilation/review report.

 The District Financial Records shall be open for review by any member in good standing.
 Such review shall be requested through the Governor.

-The Board shall have the authority to transfer funds between accounts as it deems necessary to cover unanticipated expenses.
+The District Board shall have the authority to transfer funds between accounts as it deems necessary to cover unanticipated expenses.
 All such changes shall be reported to the clubs through the Area Directors.

-The District Treasurer shall use money market, checking, savings
+The Treasurer shall use money market, checking, savings

 accounts, certificates of deposit or other appropriate money management techniques to maximize earnings on District Funds.